Windows CMD Commands: Mastering the Command Prompt

 Display additional help for a subcommand using the following syntax:

-The output shows a detailed help window for any provided command.
+The output shows a help window with detailed information for the provided subcommand.

-The netstat (network statistics) command is a crucial command for network administrators.
-The command lets you view various network statistics.
+The netstat (network statistics) command is an essential command for network administrators.
+The command lets you view connection details and various network statistics.

 The basic syntax for the command is: